CharlotteGore/bezier/Readme.md

   `percent` being a floating point number between 0 and 1, representing the start and end of the curve.
 Returns an object: `{ top: val, left: val}`.

+## Test

+  test/testrunner.html can be opened in a local browser assuming you have installed the npm deps.

+    npm install
+    make test

 ## License